iriven/cperccli/README.md

 # cperccli
 A Python  PERCCLI Wrapper for Dell PowerEdge RAID Controller

+in progress ...